Updated: Nov 27, 2020

 Money makes the world go round

 In this blog I have briefly admitted to myself, and yourself, part of my complicated relationship with my money.
-How it fits with, what I see as, wider problems of not talking about our money.
+How it fits with what I see as a problem of not talking about our money.
 In doing so I have experienced, and contained, uncomfortable and pleasurable emotions.
 Identified alternative strategies to getting our needs met.
 Including enjoying wanting something without having it.
-Thank you for reading about my experience.
-I wonder about yours?
+Thank you for reading about my experience and I wonder about yours?

 Reference: (2020/9/1) Adam Phillip’s paper to the BCLA on money Retrieved: https://www.youtube.com/watch?v=K8wGZt-4ASg